Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Pure diffusion: single-environment case

 The error bars on the inferred $D$ must take into account two sources of uncertainty: the width $\delta_n=D^*_n/\sqrt{(t_M)_n}$ of the distribution of each $D^*_n$ due to the randomness in the Monte Carlo process, and the standard deviation $\tilde \delta$ of the diffusion coefficients due to the random realization of the maps in each simulation.
 In practice, for the long MC runs, we consider that the former error is negligible compared to the latter.
 We therefore estimate the error bar on $D$ through

 We compare the value of $D$ to the theoretical prediction $D_0$ given by (\ref{eq:D0}).
 The results in dimension 1 are plotted in Fig.~\ref{fig:dif0}, and show that the agreement is very good.
-The prediction gets better and better as $N$ increases.
+The prediction gets better and better as $N$ increases: indeed, it is valid in the large $N$ limit.